The Universe Maker

 The Universe Maker is a science fiction novel by American author A. E. van Vogt, published in 1953 by Ace Books as an Ace Double with The World of Null-A. It is based on the author's "The Shadow Men" (Startling Stories, 1950).

-Set 400 years into the future, the main character is Morton Cargill, a U.S. Army officer who served in the Korean War.
+Set 400 years into the future, the main character is Morton Cargill, a U.S. w cArmy officer who served in the Korean War.

 Synopsis

 Morton Cargill, Korean War soldier, accidentally kills a girl named Marie while driving drunk.
 He runs from the scene.
 A year later, he gets a letter from the girl asking to meet him.
 But this is not Marie, but a remote descendant from the future, who is suffering an inherited form of neurosis which time travelers, called 'The Shadows', have traced back to his negligent crime.
 The only therapy to cure her is if she witnesses him being murdered.
-He then wakes 400 years into the future, to the Shadow City to be executed.
+He then wakes 400 years into the future, in the Shadow City, where he is to be executed.

 He escapes, with help from Ann Reece, who represents a group called 'Tweeners', who are organized by a Shadow named Grannis.
 Grannis is apparently a traitor to the Shadows and wishes the Tweeners to attack and destroy the Shadow City.
 Cargill is overcome by suspicions against the Tweeners, so during his rescue he escapes into the woods where he is immediately captured.
 His captors this time are futuristic nomads or 'trailer trash' called 'Planiacs' who live in floating airships.

 The Planiacs have rejected civilization and its intolerable psychological pressures.
 Their airships are stocked and repaired by the Shadows, and they live utterly purposeless lives floating from place to place, occasionally stopping to fish.

 Grannis the Shadow shows up among the Planiacs, apparently to seize Cargill.
 Cargill escapes by seducing his jailer's daughter, Lela Bouvey, and stealing an airship.
 He spends several months as a nomad, and begins to organize a political revolution among them, but is recaptured by the Shadows, and sent back in time to the same night he escaped.

 Ann Reece, the Tweener agent, again frees him, brings him to their city, where he is hypnotically programmed.
-He has no choice but to carry out his mission, to enter the Shadow city and shut off its defensive energy field, so that an air raid might destroy the Shadows.
+He has no choice but to carry out his mission, to enter the Shadow City and shut off its defensive energy field, so that an air raid might destroy the Shadows.

 The Tweeners are those Planiacs who attempted to join the Shadows, but could not pass their tests.
 They plan to destroy the Shadows and force the Planiacs out of their nomadic existence and back to earthbound labor.